 Dealing with supply risk: becoming a customer of choice

-As a response to COVID-19, Australian procurement teams turned to a closer and more integrated relationship with their suppliers to mitigate supply risks and become a customer of choice.
+Over the past five years, Australian procurement teams turned to a closer and more integrated relationship with their suppliers to mitigate supply risks and become a customer of choice.
 This follows the realisation that suppliers would more likely go above and beyond for a client who is most easy to work with.

 Many participants of our study used the pandemic to improve their vendor management processes and to build genuine partnerships sharing all known issues and challenges.
 Many got to know the operations of their supply chain and where exactly the risks existed.
 They also accepted higher costs, at least temporarily, and were prepared to share the burden of mitigating the risks with their supply base.